Guide on Progressive Web Apps for eCommerce

 - What are the features of Progressive Web Apps?

 - What are the benefits of PWA for online business?

 - Examples of successful PWA by top brands

 - What are the advantages of PWA over native apps?

 What are Progressive Web Apps?

-For instance, Magento PWA Studio utilizes visually interactive elements to create an app structure and takes service worker and API features of websites to create a web application.
+For instance, Magento PWA Studio uses visually interactive elements to create an app structure and takes service workers and API features of websites to create a web application.
 This makes Magento 2 PWA a highly customizable and engaging Omni-platform solution.
 Progressive web applications work equally well on mobiles and computers.
 It offers the best of both worlds in a unified solution.